Sportsheets International, Inc.: History

+Activities

 Since 1993, Sportsheets International, Inc. has helped couples to explore new expressions of their sexuality and open up to exciting experiences together.
 For more than 25 years, they have empowered couples to seek more intimate connections and deeper levels of understanding each other.
 Their ever evolving catalog of adult products has provided partners the freedom to explore the boundaries of their sensuality.
 The original Sportsheet became a worldwide phenomenon, especially among women who liked the comfort of knowing that it is easy to get out of at any point during play.

 In 1999, Tom brought his sister, Julie Stewart, on board as president to lead business operations, and the two have watched the company grow from a small business run out of Tom's garage to a large global corporation that was twice named to the Inc. 5000 fastest-growing companies.
 More than 25 years into the business, the Sportsheets team's mission remains the same: Empowering people to fully explore their sexuality while keeping partners connected.
 Updated versions of the Sportsheet continue to be among the company's bestseller item.